GeorgeNich/Data-Mining-and-Machine-learning/2. Developing a Machine Learning model/readme.md

 ## Additional Information
 - This section builds upon the initial data cleaning and visualization work, applying advanced machine learning techniques to derive meaningful predictions.
-- If you have any questions or require further details, please contact [Your Name] at [Your Email].